A general Cayley correspondence and higher Teichm\"uller spaces: Introduction

-which contains $\iota_e(\cT(\Sigma))$ and does not contain representations which factor through compact subgroups.
-Moreover, the centralizer of any representation $\rho\in\cP_e(\Sigma,\rG^\R)$ is compact.
-In particular, there is no proper parabolic subgroup $\rP^\R$ such that $\rho:\pi_1\Sigma\to\rP^\R\to\rG^\R$. \end{theoremA}
+which contains $\iota_e(\cT)$ and does not contain representations which factor through compact subgroups.
+Moreover, the centralizer of any representation $\rho\in\cP_e(\rG^\R)$ is compact.
+In particular, there is no proper parabolic subgroup $\rP^\R\subset \rG^\R$ such that $\rho:\pi_1\Sigma\to\rP^\R\hookrightarrow\rG^\R$. \end{theoremA}

-As mentioned above, the sets $\cP_e(\Sigma,\rG^\R)$ are constructed by applying the nonabelian Hodge correspondence to Cayley components in the moduli space $\cM(X,\rG^\R)$ of $\rG^\R$-Higgs bundles.
-Briefly, a $\rG^\R$-Higgs bundle on a Riemann surface $X$ is a pair $(\cE,\varphi)$, where $\cE$ is a holomorphic principal bundle on $X$ and $\varphi$ (the Higgs field) is a holomorphic section of an associated vector bundle twisted by the holomorphic tangent bundle $K$ of $X$ (see \S \ref{subsec: Higgs bundles} for more details).
-We will also consider the moduli space $\cM_L(X,\rG^\R)$ of $L$-twisted Higgs bundles, where the twisting line bundle $K$ is replaced by a line bundle $L$.
+As mentioned above, the sets $\cP_e(\rG^\R)$ are constructed by applying the nonabelian Hodge correspondence to Cayley components in the moduli space $\cM(\rG^\R)$ of $\rG^\R$-Higgs bundles.
+Briefly, a $\rG^\R$-Higgs bundle on a compact Riemann surface $X$ is a pair $(\cE,\varphi)$, where $\cE$ is a holomorphic principal bundle on $X$ and $\varphi$ (the Higgs field) is a holomorphic section of an associated vector bundle twisted by the holomorphic cotangent bundle $K$ of $X$ (see \S \ref{subsec: Higgs bundles} for more details).
+We will also consider the moduli space $\cM_L(\rG^\R)$ of $L$-twisted Higgs bundles, where the twisting line bundle $K$ is replaced by a line bundle $L$.

-The Cayley components in $\cM(X,\rG^\R)$ are constructed from the Lie theoretic data of a magical $\fsl_2$-triple.
+The Cayley components in $\cM(\rG^\R)$ are constructed from the Lie theoretic data of a magical $\fsl_2$-triple.
 In addition to the real form $\fg^\R$, each magical $\fsl_2$-triple $\{f,h,e\}\subset\fg$ defines a real form $\fg^\R_\cC$ of the centralizer $\fg_0$ of the semisimple element $h$ (see Definition \ref{def: Cayley real form}).
 We call $\fg^\R_\cC$ the \emph{Cayley real form}.
-We also show that a magical $\fsl_2$-triple $\{f,h,e\}$ is principal (see Proposition \ref{prop subalge g(e)}) in a simple subalgebra $\fg(e)$ where $\fg(e)$ is the semisimple part of the centralizer of the centralizer of $\{f,h,e\}$.
+We also show that a magical $\fsl_2$-triple $\{f,h,e\}$ is principal (see Proposition \ref{prop subalge g(e)}) in a simple subalgebra $\fg(e)\subset\fg$ defined as the semisimple part of the double centralizer of $\{f,h,e\}$, i.e., the centralizer of the centralizer of $\{f,h,e\}$.
 This defines a decomposition of the Cayley real form (see Proposition \ref{prop cayley real form class}) as